This article discusses the purpose and functionality of the Social Posts tab/view within DivvyHQ's Content interface.

-With the introduction of direct publishing to third-party platforms/social networks, users needed a way (and an interface) to differentiate between content items and social posts.
+With the introduction of direct publishing to third-party platforms/social networks, users needed a way (and an interface) to differentiate between content items/projects and social posts.
 In some cases, the content item is the social post, but sometimes you might be using the social post feature to promote a long-form content piece (ex: a blog post).
-In the latter case, the blog post is the content item, and a separate social post entry needs to be recorded and managed in the database.
+In the latter case, the blog post is the content item, and a separate social post entry needs to be recorded and managed in our database.

-Additionally, users can schedule posts that will publish the future.
+Additionally, users can schedule posts that will publish in the future.
 Therefore, we wanted to ensure users can both see and manage those posts, in the event that you need to cancel/delete the post (ex: you notice a typo, or some major life/business event happens).

 A Few Noteworthy Details

 The column structure for this Social Posts view is obviously very different from the other content interface tabs/views.
 Columns include: